it-dept-cis/Essential-Guide-to-Election-Security/docs/source/bp/user_management.rst

 Cost-Effective Tools
 **********************************************

-* `GCA Cybersecurity Toolkit for Elections: Beyond Simple Passwords <https://gcatoolkit.org/elections/beyond-simple-passwords/>`_: A toolbox with links to free tools relevant to this best practice
+* `GCA Cybersecurity Toolkit for Elections: Beyond Simple Passwords <https://gcatoolkit.org/elections/beyond-simple-passwords/>`_: A toolbox with links to free tools relevant to this best practice.
+* have i been pwned `password breach service <https://haveibeenpwned.com>`_`: A site for searching for breached accounts.
+Includes and API to automate searching for breached accounts.

 Learn More
 **********************************************

-* Get more password guidance from :term:`NIST`: `SP 800-63B Section 5.1.1.2 <https://pages.nist.gov/800-63-3/sp800-63b.html#memsecretver>`_
+* Get more password guidance from :term:`NIST`: `SP 800-63B Section 5.1.1.2 <https://pages.nist.gov/800-63-3/sp800-63b.html#memsecretver>`_.
 * `Password spotlight <https://www.cisecurity.org/insights/spotlight/cybersecurity-spotlight-passwords>`_ (This spotlight has some out-of-date recommendations.
-Use in conjunction with the NIST guidance)
+Use in conjunction with the NIST guidance).
 * Understand the logic behind `using passphrases <https://www.nist.gov/blogs/taking-measure/easy-ways-build-better-p5w0rd>`_.

 Mapping to CIS Controls and Safeguards
 **********************************************

+* 3.3 Configure Data Access Control Lists (|Maturity1| maturity)
 * 4.7: Manage Default Accounts on Enterprise Assets and Software (|Maturity1| maturity)
 * 5.1: Establish and Maintain an Inventory of Accounts (|Maturity1| maturity)
 * 5.2: Use Unique Passwords (|Maturity1| maturity)